Nonvanishing of products in $v_2$-periodic families at the prime $3$

 \section{Abstract}

-Many products amongst $v_2$-periodic families in the stable homotopy groups of spheres are shown not to vanish and some Toda brackets are shown not to contain zero.
+Many products amongst $v_2$-periodic families in the stable homotopy groups of spheres are shown not to vanish.
 This is done by carefully studying the action of Adams operations on topological modular forms.
 A crucial ingredient is Pstragowski's category of synthetic spectra which affords us the necessary freedom to work with (modified) Adams--Novikov spectral sequences.